 2014 - The polar vortex hit the Midwest, shrinking the economy by 2.1 percent.

-2013 - The Oklahoma City tornado was the most destructive in U.S. history, totaling $2 billion in damages.
+2013 - The Oklahoma City tornado was the most destructive in U.S. history, costing $2 billion.

-2011 - The Mississippi River flood was a 500-year event.
-It left at least $2 billion in damages.
-Hurricane Irene left $20 billion in damage and $45 billion in total impact on the economy.
-The worst tornado season in U.S. history occurred, with 305 twisters hitting in one week, wreaking $3 billion in damages.
-Japan's earthquake and tsunami cost between $300 billion.
-Iceland's volcano cost $1.2 billion in lost air traffic.
+2011 - The Mississippi River flood was a 500-year event that cost $2 billion.
+Hurricane Irene cost $45 billion in economic.
+The worst tornado season in U.S. history occurred, costing $3 billion.
+Japan's earthquake and tsunami cost $300 billion.
+Iceland's volcano cost $1.2 billion.

 Scientists Agree that Man Caused It